Final13/WsProject/README.md

 > rs.initiate()
 ```
 ### 2. Start the server
+Run this command from the root:
 ```
 cd server && npm install && npm run dev
+```
 The server will start at http://localhost:3001
-```
 ### 3. Start the client
+Run this command from the root:
 ```
 cd client && npm install && npm start
+```
 The client will start at http://localhost:3000
-```